pratrock/Hotel-list-MERN-CRUD/README.md

-Technologies Used
+# Technologies used

-Node.js
+Node.js,
-Express.js
+Express.js,
-MongoDB (with Mongoose)
+MongoDB (with Mongoose),
-JWT for authentication
+JWT for authentication,